Table of Contents

 What causes mumps?

-How are mumps treated?
+How are mumps diagnosed?

 - Place ice or heat packs on swollen cheeks.